-Approximately 200 people will work in the new building.
-Johns Hopkins All Children’s Hospital already is home to more than 300 research studies, including landmark iPICS and PREDICT studies aimed at new understanding of chronic and acute health conditions to develop tailored treatment approaches.
-The new facility will help further expand Johns Hopkins All Children’s research mission and strengthen collaborative research across many areas of pediatric medicine.
+Johns Hopkins All Children’s Hospital is home to more than 350 research studies, including landmark iPICS and PREDICT studies aimed at new understanding of chronic and acute health conditions to develop tailored treatment approaches.

-The land for the new facility was donated by the state of Florida to the University of South Florida and then transferred in 2014 as a gift to All Children’s Hospital to enhance both organizations’ efforts to support pediatric research.
-The facility will offer space for learning, research and collaboration for pediatric residents in both the USF Health and the Johns Hopkins All Children’s Hospital residency programs and strengthen the education of USF medical students, health sciences undergraduate and graduate students, and postdoctoral fellows.
+The land for the facility was donated by the state of Florida to the University of South Florida and then transferred in 2014 as a gift to Johns Hopkins All Children’s Hospital to enhance both organizations’ efforts to support pediatric research.

 - Construction complete – 2018